bitrise-io/devcenter/_articles/en/reviews/using-bitrise-yml-from-repository-draft.md

 * You can't change the build configuration of a specific commit.
 * You can't edit the configuration in the online Workflow Editor.
 * Any Pull Request can run builds with its own custom configuration.

 ### The trigger map is better to be managed on bitrise.io

 You can store the trigger map in the `bitrise.yml` of your repository - but we don't recommend it.
-You'll lose the ability to skip builds.
-On [bitrise.io](https://www.bitrise.io), the trigger map is evaluated **before** the repository is cloned: this way, if you set the patterns correctly in code pushes or pull requests, for example, then Bitrise won't even start those builds which don't match the set patterns.
+You'll lose the ability to SKIP builds.
+On [bitrise.io](https://www.bitrise.io), the trigger map is evaluated before the repository is cloned: this way, for example, if you set the patterns correctly in code pushes or pull requests, then Bitrise won't even start those builds which don't match the set patterns.

 However, if you store the trigger map in your repository, the only way to check it is to clone the repository first.
-Even if you prepare your `trigger_map` in your repository, [bitrise.io](https://www.bitrise.io) will start a build to clone the repository and you'll have to abort it based on the stored trigger map.
+Even if you prepare your `trigger_map` in your repository, [bitrise.io](https://www.bitrise.io) will start a build to clone the repository and you'll have to manually handle the stored trigger map.

 ### You can't change the build configuration of a commit